 Money!
 By Tracy Olson – Tracy O

-Budget cuts as a result of lost revenue have made the City of Tamarac close our parks every Monday, with no plans to revert to the former schedule.
-It’s no wonder why I found today’s story in the Sun-Sentinel about cities hoarding extra rainy day cash so upsetting.
+Cuts as a result of lost revenue have made the City of Tamarac close their parks every Monday, with no plans to revert to the former schedule.
+It’s no wonder why today’s story in the Sun-Sentinel about cities hoarding extra rainy day cash so upsetting.

-According to the Sun-Sentinel, Tamarac has $24.5 million dollars in unreserved funds.
-This amount is in excess of 75% of it’s total annual expenditures of $32.6 million for 2010.
-It goes on to say that the recommended minimum of the Government Finance Officers Association is about 17% of it’s annual expenditures.
+According to the article, Tamarac has $24.5 million dollars in unreserved funds.
+This amount is in excess of 75 percent of its total annual expenditures of $32.6 million for 2010.
+It goes on to say that the recommended minimum of the Government Finance Officers Association is about 17 percent of its annual expenditures.
 To clarify, this means that Tamarac is holding on to over $19 million in excess reserve funds.

 The $24.5 million is way more in excess of any hurricane fund.
 This money belongs to us, the taxpayers and if the City of Tamarac isn’t going to return the $18 million excess by cutting our taxes, then they need to put our money to work this way: